satbachansingh/AlfredSnippetsKubernetes/README.md

-## Contains the alfredsnippets which can be imported to Alfred and the Snippets functionality of the Alfred can be used to have the shortcuts.
+## Alfredsnippets to create k8s shortcuts(For MAC users only)

 # Prerequisites:
  Alfred 4 must be installed with Powerpack enabled.
-Snippet functionality only gets enabled for powerpack.
+Snippet functionality only gets enabled with powerpack.
 Free Version doesn't support that

 # How to Import: